nwp90/moodle-mod_attendance/course/format/topcoll/Readme.md

 Sponsorships gratefully received with thanks from:
 Emerogork: Central Connecticut State University, USA

-New features for this Moodle 3.1 version
+New features for this Moodle 3.2 version
 ========================================
- 1. Features as version 3.0.2.2 in Moodle 3.0 and section name editing as implemented in core by MDL-51802.
+ 1. Features as version 3.1.1.3 in Moodle 3.1.

 Installation
 ============